scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

 and these different kinds of functor?

-If you recall from Section [@sec:variance], variance affects to subtyping, which essentially controls our ability to use a value of one type in place of a value of another type without breaking the code.
+If you recall from Section [@sec:variance], variance affects subtyping, which is essentially our ability to use a value of one type in place of a value of another type without breaking the code.

-Subtyping can be viewed as conversion.
+Subtyping can be viewed as a conversion.
-`A` is a subtype of `B` if we can always convert `A` to `B`.
+If `B` is a subtype of `A`,
+we can always convert a `B` to an `A`.

-Equivalently we could say that `A` is a subtype of `B` if there exists a function `A => B`.
+Equivalently we could say that `B` is a subtype of `A` if there exists a function `A => B`.
 A standard covariant functor captures exactly this.
 If `F` is a covariant functor,